Smallibs/maitar/README.md

 - Reader and
 - Writer.

-Note: Curried version is not yet optimal since it relies on Boxed using polymorphic functions (dynamic dispatch).
+Note: The curried version is not optimal since it relies on Boxed polymorphic functions and then dynamic dispatch.

 # Philosophy